 Now, let's consider how you plan to deliver the treat.
 Do you intend to pop the treat in the dog's mouth, or toss it?
 Some treats travel through the air better than others, and are found on the ground, or in the grass, more easily than others.
 Are you working with both partner dogs at the same time?
 If so, being able to have a fist full of treats may be handy, rather than having to take the time to reach into a treat pouch.

 How big of an "ask" is the training you plan to do?
 Challenging training should be compensated through high value treats.
-With my adult, and adolescent Maremmas, they will happily work for cookies.
+My adult and adolescent Maremmas will happily work for cookies.
 My Border Collie, however, read the KPA handbook.
 Jessie will participate for cookies, but she will work on speed dial for cheese or chicken!
 So, in working with her, I usually put a mix of treats in my pouch so that she is never sure how amazing the treat will be that she just earned.

 How do you want to deliver the treat?
-I don't toss high value treats because they can't always be found by the dogs, if the treat lands in the grass, for instance.
+I don't toss high value treats because they can't always be found by the dogs, for instance if the treat lands in the grass.
 The dog knows the treat is there somewhere.
 If the dog goes back to search for the treat later he may also choose to guard that area from livestock.
-So, when I toss treats I usually toss whole cookies so that I can see them if I need to help the dog find them.
+So, when I toss treats, I usually toss whole cookies so that I can see them if I need to help the dog find them.

 Now that we've talked about how to use treats, let's take a look at the treats themselves.
 I will share with you a few of my treat options and strategies.

 These are my favorite "low value" treats.
 All my dogs love them.
 I often pack the front pockets of my jeans with a stash of cookies when I head out to do chores on the property.
 The cookies hold up well, in that they don't crumble and make a mess of my pockets.
 It is easy for me to break them up, in halves or quarters, as shown, while I am in the moment with my dogs.
 When I do choose to toss treats, I toss the whole cookie.